sadi-c/DevBops_CI-CD/README.md

 > 10. Define all the stages you want in your Jenkins file, my file contains 3 statges: git checkout, test, build docker image, push docker image to docker hub, lastly deploy docker images to private ec2

-## Troubleshooting: error - the python dependencies such as flask were not install casuing test to fail
+## Troubleshooting: error - the python dependencies such as flask were not install causing test to fail
 <br>
  <img src= "Imgs/error1.png">